 - CFX35 (32-litre) – 692 x 411 x 398 mm, 17.5kg – around £620

-We’ve tried the Isotherm TB18.
-Around £360 from www.shopwebasto.co.uk.
+They make five sizes of Travel Box – from 13 to 51 litres.
+We tried the TB18 model.
 This is DC-only (so uses the car socket).
 The TB18 is very compact and boasts a new BD micro compressor with integrated control electronics, which regulates the speed according to the temperature set, so consumption is reduced to a minimum.

 These differ from the usual electric coolboxes in that the fan is at the bottom rather than in the lid.
 They also has some clever power-saving electronics to improve performance.
 There’s a soft-touch display panel to set the desired temperature level.

 The 20-litre A** rated model (TC21) we tested had plenty of space and weighed 6kg, but there are also 14- and 35- litre options (plus a seven-litre with slightly lower spec).

 - There’s plenty of room and a removeable partition for flexibility.

 - The control panel was easy to use.